Altisource Asset Management (NYSEAMERICAN:AAMC) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report released on Thursday.
-The firm issued a hold rating on the asset manager’s stock.
+StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report released on Sunday morning.
+The brokerage issued a hold rating on the asset manager’s stock.

-Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) last released its earnings results on Friday, April 22nd.
+Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) last released its quarterly earnings data on Friday, April 22nd.
 The asset manager reported $0.66 EPS for the quarter.

 About Altisource Asset Management (Get Rating)